-Compared to most European civilizations of the period(s), the Romans were a pretty cleanly bunch and throughout all of their major settlements they built magnificent public baths.
+Compared to most European civilizations of the period(s), the Romans were a pretty clean bunch and throughout all of their major settlements, they built magnificent public baths.

-Baden bei Wen is one fo the most beautiful urban spots just outside of Vienna, notable for it’s postcard surroundings, stunning architecture, and immaculate gardens and boulevards.
+Baden bei Wen is one of the most beautiful urban spots just outside of Vienna, notable for its postcard surroundings, stunning architecture, and immaculate gardens and boulevards.

 Baden bei Wien is still a spa town to this day, and one of the best day trips from Vienna for anyone looking for a bit of therapy and pampering.
-It’s also home the world famous Casino Baden, one of the world’s most beautiful gambling houses.
+It’s also home to the world-famous Casino Baden, one of the world’s most beautiful gambling houses.

 If you’re looking for relaxing or romantic day trips from Vienna without straying too far from the city, look no further.

-Grinzing is also a part of Austria that celebrates traditional living, and by that I mean local law allows (if not outright encourages) residents to purchaces land for the pupose of growing grapevines.
+Grinzing is also a part of Austria that celebrates traditional living, and by that, I mean local law allows (if not outright encourages) residents to purchase land for the purpose of growing grapevines.